ysy-dlg/RefCommitDiff/RefactoringPatterns/RefactoringPatterns.md

-# Refactoring Patterns by hayashi
+# Refactoring Patterns by hayashi-sensei

 The code contains logic for identifying 7 types of method changes by comparing old and new `.mjava` filenames, which follow the format: `ClassName#MethodName(ParameterList).mjava`.